Two-factor authentication: Explanation and Reset

 Note: You must prove that the account belongs to you.
 Your Rijkswaterstaat Shipping account details will be used to verify your identity.

-2.2 Response time for MFA reset requests
+2.2 Response time for 2FA reset requests

 3. Contact